IronMan1994/CGA-MWS-algorithm/README.md

 | Sample_3 | 0 | 1.5 | 0 | 0.3 | 0 | … |
 | … | … | … | … | … | … | … |

-## Preparations before starting the program
+## The process of executing the project

-1. You need to import the downloaded `my` folder and sample files into `eclipse` or `MyEclipse` with `JAVA8` for execution.
-As shown in the figure below:</br>
+1. You need to import the downloaded `my` folder and sample files into `eclipse` or `MyEclipse` and execute them in the `JAVA8` environment whenever possible.
+Files are stored as follows:</br>

    ![image](Resource_storage_display-1.png)
    ![image](Resource_storage_display-2.png)